Far North Queensland Regional Organisation of Councils

 Dominant groups

-In comparison, the same 3 industries in Queensland accounted for 20.1% in Construction; 7.4% in Health Care and Social Assistance and 3.0% in Agriculture, Forestry and Fishing.
+In comparison, the same 3 industries in Queensland accounted for 20.2% in Construction; 7.4% in Health Care and Social Assistance and 6.9% in Transport, Postal and Warehousing.

 The major differences between local sales by industries of the FNQROC and Queensland were: